vagner-nascimento/java-core-samples/README.md

 # java-core-samples
-Samples of resources of java core from 1.5 to 1.8.
+Samples of resources of java core from bron to 1.8.

 # links to all videos of this course
 - Dev Dojo: http://www.devdojo.com.br/aula?playlistId=PL62G310vn6nHrMr1tFLNOYP_c73m6nAzL